-What happens if some of my targets are unavailable when I run an assessment?
+What happens if some of my agents are unavailable when I run an assessment?

-Targets in an assessment could be unavailable for a number of reasons, such as: the EC2 instance is down or unresponsive; the Tagged (targeted) instance does not have the Amazon Inspector Agent installed; the installed Amazon Inspector Agent is unavailable or cannot return vulnerability data.
+Amazon Inspector Agents could be unavailable for a number of reasons, such as: the EC2 instance is down or unresponsive; the targeted instance does not have the agent installed; the installed agent is unavailable or cannot return vulnerability data.

 What is the pricing for Amazon Inspector?

-If the above represented the Amazon Inspector assessment runs activity in your account for a given billing period, you would be charged for 331 total agent-assessments.
+If the above represented the Amazon Inspector assessment runs activity in your account for a given billing period, you would be charged for 331 host agent-assessments and 331 network reachability instance-assessments.

-The price of each individual agent-assessment is based on a tiered pricing model.
-As you move up the volume of agent-assessments in a given billing period, you pay a lower price per agent-assessment.
-For example, the first two tiers of agent-assessment pricing are:
+The price of each individual host agent-assessment and network reachability instance-assessment is based on a tiered pricing model.
+For example, as you move up the volume of agent-assessments in a given billing period, you pay a lower price per agent-assessment.

 Is there a free trial for Amazon Inspector?